Everybody likes to be an exception to the rule. No exceptions.

 “I have given you a wise and discerning heart,” God told Solomon, “so that there has been no one like you before you, nor shall one like you arise after you” (1 Kings 3:12).
 Talk about exceptional!

-And yet Solomon became the exception to his own wisdom.
+And yet Solomon became the exception to the wisdom of Solomon.
+How?

-- He sacrificed on the “high places” like the Canaanites.
+• He sacrificed on the “high places,” like the Canaanites did.

 He should have seen it coming.
 Solomon’s biblical poetry repeatedly revealed the wisdom of dealing with sin when it’s small (Proverbs 17:14; 24:33-34; Ecclesiastes 10:18; Song of Solomon 2:15).
 In other words, he should have foreseen the danger of the little exceptions that would grow beyond what even Solomon could control.